Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 “There is growing science showing a strong connection between nutrition and physical as well as mental health,” said Joannah Lawson.
 “Nutrient-empty foods also take a heavy toll on the planet.
 Supporting Trinity students, who go on to be thought-leaders and decision-makers in their chosen fields, with a healthy living environment and an understanding of sustainability practices will have a positive impact on this and future generations.”

-When Trinity College, with its long history of being a green leader on campus, realized it had to add new space to its historic campus, it saw a once-in-a-generation opportunity.
+When Trinity College, with its long history of being a sustainability leader on campus, realized it had to add new space to its historic campus, it saw a once-in-a-generation opportunity.
 Over the past decade, faculty, students, staff and alumni have come together to support innovative sustainability projects including a rooftop garden at St. Hilda’s, urban beehives on Henderson Tower, geothermal heating in the new Archives, solar panels, and a rainwater reclamation system.
 However, the new building made it possible to take this commitment to sustainability to a whole new level.

 “The College wanted to create a space that was sustainable, human-scaled and intelligent, that embodied our values and supported the flourishing of the humans within it and the world around it.
 This inspired us to further examine all that we do through the lens of sustainability, asking ourselves what more we can do to respond to this generation’s greatest challenge,” said Trinity College Provost Mayo Moran.
 “By integrating principles of sustainability into daily life at Trinity—from the urban farming initiative to classroom and research opportunities to the broader student experience—the College aims to make a positive difference and show what is possible.”